cesbit/pyleri/README.md

 ```
 A node contains 5 properties that will be explained next:

-- start
-`start` property returns the start of the node object.
+- `start` property returns the start of the node object.
-- end
-`end` property returns the end of the  node object.
+- `end` property returns the end of the  node object.
-- element
-`element` returns the type of Element(#elements) (e.g. Repeat, Sequence, Keyword, etc.).
+- `element` returns the type of Element(#elements) (e.g. Repeat, Sequence, Keyword, etc.).
 An element can be assigned to a variable; for instance in the example above `Kewword('hi')` was assigned to `k_hi`.
 With `element.name` the assigned name `k_hi` will be returned.
 Note that it is not a given that an element is named; in our example `Sequence` was not assigned, thus in this case the element has no attribute `name`.
-- string
-`string` returns the string that is parsed.
+- `string` returns the string that is parsed.
-- children
-`children` can return a node object of deeper layered nodes provided that there are any.
+- `children` can return a node object of deeper layered nodes provided that there are any.
 In our example the root node has an element type `Repeat()`, starts at 0 and ends at 24, and it has two `children` which are node objects that have both an element type `Sequence`, start at 0 and 12 respectively, and so on.

 ### Expecting